 The project folder does not have to be in the same location as the source files that you are importing into the project.

 The project opens in the IDE and becomes visibile in the Projects window.
 You can explore the contents of the project by expanding the project's Source Packages node, where you should see classes called Grep and xGrep.
 Grep.java is a console version of the application. xGrep.java is a GUI version of the application and uses methods defined in Grep.java.

 In order for a user to easily run your JAR file (by double-clicking the JAR file or by typing java -jar AnotherGrep.jar at the command line), a main class has to be specified inside the JAR's manifest file.
 (The manifest is a standard part of the JAR file that contains information about the JAR file that is useful for the java launcher when you want to run the application.)
-The main class serves as an entry point from which the java launcher runs your application.

 To set the project's main class:

 When you build the project later in this tutorial, the manifest will be generated and include the following entry: